julia-rodrigo/julia-rodrigo/README.md

 - 👋 Hi, I’m @julia-rodrigo
-     I have been studying computer science for 2 years And now I'm in 3rd year and I am looking for
+     I have been studying computer science for 2 years.
-     Any computer science related placement in or near Dublin or maybe remotely
+     I am now in 3rd year and I am looking for any computer science related placement in or near Dublin or perhaps remotely

 - 👀 I’m interested in ...
      Computer programming experience in the industry (internship)